Bazy Tankersley: Background and personal life

 She married Maxwell Peter Miller, Jr. in 1941.
 She and Miller lived in Tucson for two years, where she developed a deep love for Arizona.
 They then moved to Chicago for a time, and subsequently to her mother's Trinchera Ranch, which Bazy ran.
 Her mother died of pancreatitis on December 31, 1944, two months after a serious riding accident.

 The couple moved back to Illinois prior to relocating to Washington, DC.
 She divorced Miller in 1951 to marry Garvin E. "Tank" Tankersley, an editor at the Washington Times-Herald ten years older than she was.
 Garvin Tankersley had started his news career as a photographer, and he was the managing editor when he left the paper in 1952.
-The couple met while Bazy was running the Times-Herald, but Robert McCormick, Bazy's uncle and owner of the newspaper, considered Garvin Tankersley to be of unsuitable social status for Bazy because "Tank" was from a poor Lynchburg, Virginia, family.
+The couple met while Bazy was running the Times-Herald, but Robert R. McCormick, Bazy's uncle and owner of the newspaper, considered Garvin Tankersley to be of unsuitable social status for Bazy because "Tank" was from a poor Lynchburg, Virginia, family.
 McCormick also disapproved of her divorce.
 Bazy saw the latter stance as hypocritical, given McCormick's own complicated personal life.
 McCormick's attempts to end the relationship ultimately prompted the couple to elope, and they were married for 45 years until Garvin's death in 1997.

 Tankersley also dabbled in campaign politics.
 In 1948, she organized "Twenties for Taft" clubs to support the 1948 Presidential campaign of Robert A. Taft.
 She followed in the footsteps of her mother, who was the first woman to manage a presidential campaign, the 1940 and 1944 efforts of Thomas E. Dewey.
 Tankersley later described herself as a friend of Senator Joseph McCarthy, and in 1952, she advocated for the removal of Guy Gabrielson as chair of the Republican National Committee.
 Tankersley's politics shifted dramatically during her life.
 Noting her earlier strong affiliation with the Republican party and conservative politics, The Washington Post reported that in 2008 she voted for Barack Obama.
 She also supported Democratic Arizona Representative Gabby Giffords.

 From her two marriages, Tankersley had three biological children – a son, Mark Miller (born 1947), and two daughters, Kristie Miller (born 1944) and Tiffany Tankersley (1970–2012).
 She also had two stepchildren, Anne Tankersley Sturm and Garvin Tankersley, Jr. At the time of her death, she had six grandchildren and two great-grandchildren.